apaka/octave-sharp/README.md

 How things work ,till now

-Install Octave VS2010 vrsion for Windows.
+Install Octave VS2010 version for Windows.
 Git clone.
 Setup Octave.Core include libs path to Octave directory.
 Compile an poof.
 Add octave bin folder to your main app path and you are ready to go.

 ```c#
 dynamic oi = Octave.Runtime.GetIntepreter();
 ```
-Gets the dymanic object which is used to interop with Octave.
+Gets the dynamic object which is used to interop with Octave.
 Any method called against it will be called via Octave e.g.

 ```c#
 double rnd= oi.rand()
 ```
-Controling the number of return values.
+Controlling the number of return values.

 ```c#
  var matrix = new[,] {{1.2, 1.3, 1.4}, {3.4, 5.6, 7.8},{1.7,9.1,8.4}};